 Paint Board With Base Color

 Give the board a solid coat of cream paint and allow to thoroughly dry.
+This color will be the base color of your stenciled tiles.
 Tip: Cement tile often has a slightly mottled color so one thick coat will be sufflicient.

 Mark Board's Center